 Final thoughts

 Progressive Web Apps are already proving to be the future of websites.
 Yes, they have their limitations at this time, but they do offer a significant improvement in user engagement, experience, and conversion rates.
+Additionally, PWAs can easily convert web applications into native apps for deployment on platforms like the Apple App Store, saving on the costs associated with traditional app development.
 And, that is exactly why many businesses are turning their websites into PWAs.

 Starbucks or Uber are some good PWA examples.
 If you are interested in learning more about PWA, continue reading “When to Develop a PWA?
 10 Pros and Cons Before Building a PWA”.